 The Census Bureau obtains limited information from administrative records of other federal agencies, such as information on employment and payroll.
 This information is used in conjunction with other information available to the Census Bureau to develop estimates for missing items on the report form or for establishments for which responses were not received in time for publication.

-For the 2007 Economic Census of Island Areas, each published cell value has an associated noise flag, indicating the relative amount of distortion in the cell value resulting from the perturbation of the data for the contributors to the cell.
+For the 2007 and 2012 Economic Census of Island Areas, each published cell value has an associated noise flag, indicating the relative amount of distortion in the cell value resulting from the perturbation of the data for the contributors to the cell.
 The flag for low noise (G) indicates the cell value was changed by less than 2 percent with the application of noise, and the flag for moderate noise (H) indicates the value was changed by 2 percent or more but less than 8 percent.
 Cells that have been changed by 8 percent or more are suppressed from the published tables.
 Additionally, other cells in the table may be suppressed for additional protection from disclosure or because the quality of the data does not meet publication standards.
 Though some of these suppressed cells may be derived by subtraction, the results are not official and may differ substantially from the true estimate.

 The number of firms in a particular tabulation cell is not considered a disclosure of confidential information about an individual establishment; therefore, this information may be released without the infusion of noise.
 For an introduction to the noise confidentiality protection method, see Using Noise for Disclosure Limitation of Establishment Tabular Data [PDF 105KB] by Timothy Evans, Laura Zayatz, and John Slanta in the Journal of Official Statistics (1998).

 Census report forms included two types of inquiries: general inquiries and industry-specific inquiries.
 Data for the general inquiries, which include location, kind of business or operation, payroll, and number of employees, were available from a combination of sources for all establishments.
-Data for industry-specific inquiries, tailored to particular kinds of business, were available only from those establishments that completed the appropriate inquiries on the report form.
+Data for industry-specific inquiries, tailored to particular kinds of business or industries, were available only from those establishments that completed the appropriate inquiries on the report form.

 For total nonresponse cases (report forms not returned) and missing items, the establishment's administrative records information was used in conjunction with industry averages, prior period data, and outside reference sources to estimate general and industry-specific inquiries.
 Large nonresponse cases were contacted to obtain information for general and industry-specific inquiries, as appropriate.